Intestacy in NSW | Letters of Administration | Civil Lawyers NSW

 An application for such distribution can be made by the administrator of your estate, or by a person who would be entitled to part of your estate if it was distributed in accordance with your community’s customs.

-If the Supreme Court of New South Wales authorises the distribution, then the customs of your community for distribution will override the intestacy rules described above.
+If the Supreme Court authorises the distribution, then the customs of your community for distribution will override the intestacy rules described above.

-When you die as an intestate, the Supreme Court of New South Wales will grant letters of administration to a person for the purposes of administering your estate and distributing your assets.
+When you die as an intestate, the Supreme Court will grant letters of administration to a person for the purposes of administering your estate and distributing your assets.
 When the letters of administration are granted, all of your assets vest in the administrator.